 If your pup has any trouble breathing, a harness is likely the best choice.
 Collars can also cause certain breeds’ eyeballs to protrude from their sockets if too much pressure is applied to the neck.

 Harnesses can either be front-attaching or back-attaching.

 Front-attaching harnesses are effective for larger dogs as they lead from the front, while a back-attaching harness doesn’t allow for the walker to have as much control and may lead to worse pulling behavior since the dog does not feel the guidance necessary for training.

 Back-attaching harnesses are recommended for small breeds as they’re more sensitive to pressure, and front-attaching harnesses can be painful for them.

 When using a collar or a harness, it’s important that your dog is always wearing identification tags.
 Yes, that means all the time.

 You never know when something can frighten or distract a dog and cause them to bolt, and you never know when your dog might accidentally get out of the house or off leash.
 Accidents happen.
 Microchips are important, but they aren’t the catch-all solution.

 You should also research effective methods of training a dog on walking behavior.
 Pulling and jumping up are not ideal with either a collar or harness, and simply switching between the two won’t stop your dog from doing those things.

-If your dog isn’t doing well with a collar or harness, there are other options like a head halter which wraps around the muzzle and head, though it is not meant to curb barking or nipping by restricting mouth movement like a soft muzzle.
-It is simply another option that offers a bit more control for a dog who’s easily distracted.
+If your dog isn’t doing well with a collar or harness, there are other options like a head halter which wraps around the muzzle and head, though it’s not meant to curb barking or nipping by restricting mouth movement like a soft muzzle.
+It’s simply another option that offers a bit more control for a dog who’s easily distracted.

 You should study how to use these effectively for training before purchasing one.